 The PAYDEX Yearly Trend is a graph.
 It includes payment history in detail, with payment habits and a payment summary.
 It helps show if a business pays its bigger bills first or last

 D&B Business Credit Monitoring

 Pricing is current to September of 2021.
-You can use D&B Credit Monitor to check credit reports with D&B. It costs $39/month.
-View recent scores and ratings, and benchmark your business versus your industry.
+You can use D&B Credit Monitor to check credit reports with D&B. View recent scores and ratings, and benchmark your business versus your industry.
 It also alerts you to special events like suits, liens, and judgments.
 And it includes dark web monitoring.
 This scans the dark web to help protect your business from potentially fraudulent activity.

 Let’s take a look at Experian.